 TRANSFER CREDIT FAQ

 If you have any questions regarding transfer credit not answered below, please contact email@example.com.
 Trinity Western University reserves the right to accept only such courses as comply with the academic standards established by TWU and with the requirements for graduation.
 Course descriptions/syllabi may be requested to assist with evaluation.
-Transfer credit is awarded up to a maximum of 75 semester hours for all acceptable courses with a passing grade from various accredited universities and community colleges.
+Transfer credit is awarded up to a maximum of 75 semester hours for all acceptable courses with a minimum grade of 53% (D) or higher from various accredited universities and community colleges.
 Various individual transfer credit maximums and restrictions for accredited Bible Colleges/Institutes of Technology and Applied Arts are detailed in the Transfer Students section of your Academic Calendar.

 You can find your Transfer Credit Record through your Academics Section, listed as Transfer Credit Record.
 Please note, it is important that you bring your Transfer Credit Record with you to all advising sessions, as it is the only document that lists any waivers or caveats regarding your transfer credit.